SamuelSwartzberg/flashcardifying_text_temp/inf.md

 in ruby, to call a passed block, use the yield keyword.
-Anything passed to the yield keyword will be available as arguments to the block In ruby, the & operator converts a block to a proc object.
+Anything passed to the yield keyword will be available as arguments to the block In ruby, the ＆ operator converts a block to a proc object.
-Calling #call on a proc object is similar to yielding a block instead of a block with the syntax {|elem| elem.method} you can also pass &:method for the same effect
+Calling #call on a proc object is similar to yielding a block instead of a block with the syntax {|elem| elem.method} you can also pass ＆:method for the same effect

 ##### JS

-Arrow functions function similarly to normal js functions, but have a shorter syntax: (‹params›) => ‹block›.
+Arrow functions function similarly to normal js functions, but have a shorter syntax: (‹params›) =› ‹block›.
 Instead of a block, you may also specify a single expression, whose value will be returned.
 The parentheses are optional if there is a single param